 The Service Line Warranty Program is an NLC value-added program that protects residents against the high cost of repairing or replacing broken or leaking water or sewer lines on their property.
 The program benefits cities and risk pools by reducing complaints and providing a source of funding for repairs.

 NLC Mutual Insurance Company (NLC Mutual) is a member-owned captive reinsurance company founded in 1986.
 NLC Mutual reinsures general and automobile liability, workers' compensation and property programs for its 28 member pools.

 Below is a listing of featured job opportunities in governmental entity risk pools and/or risk management.
-To post a position contact Erin Rian.
+To post a position contact Heather Burgess.
 Additional employment opportunities in local government can be found at NLC's Career Center.

-The NLC-RISC Staff Conference Provides staff of state municipal league-sponsored risk pools with the opportunity to learn about trends, programs, services and best practices in a variety of coverage lines and functional areas, and offers a great opportunity to network with pool staff from across the country ~ all in a non-competitive, collaborative environment!
+The NLC-RISC Trustees Conference Provides trustees of state municipal league-sponsored risk pools with the opportunity to learn about trends, programs, services and best practices in a variety of coverage lines and functional areas, and offers a great opportunity to network with pool trustees from across the country ~ all in a non-competitive, collaborative environment!

 Essentials in Risk Pool Management is a one-course certificate program, developed through a collaboration of NLC-RISC, the Association of Governmental Risk Pools (AGRiP), California Association of Joint Powers Authorities (CAJPA) and Insurance Educational Association (IEA).
 The curriculum provides a risk pool participant with theoretical and practical knowledge, which provides a solid foundation to successfully work within or manage the risk pool.
 Completion of Essentials in Risk Pool Management satisfies one of the five required courses for the Associate in Risk Pool Management Designation.
 The cost to NLC-RISC members is $399.